isaac-sim/IsaacLab/docs/index.rst

 Overview
 ========

-**Orbit** is a unified and modular framework for robot learning that aims to simplify common workflows in robotics research (such as RL, learning from demonstrations, and motion planning).
+**Isaac Lab** is a unified and modular framework for robot learning that aims to simplify common workflows in robotics research (such as RL, learning from demonstrations, and motion planning).
 It is built upon `NVIDIA Isaac Sim`_ to leverage the latest simulation capabilities for photo-realistic scenes, and fast and efficient simulation.
 The core objectives of the framework are: